VA Subrogation – Request VA Medical Bills

 Who do I contact if there is billing included in VA’s notice of claim that I wish to dispute?

-If a Veteran or his or her attorney or other representative believes any billing included in the VA’s notice of claim should be removed from the reimbursement amount, timely written documentation supporting that position must be sent directly to the Collections National Practice Group team member identified in VA’s notice of claim.
+If a Veteran or his or her attorney or other representative believes any billing included in the VA’s notice of claim should be removed from the reimbursement amount, timely written documentation supporting that position must be sent directly to the Revenue Law Group team member identified in VA’s notice of claim.

-Upon completion of its dispute review process, the Collections National Practice Group will notify all authorized parties of the resolution of the dispute.
+Upon completion of its dispute review process, the Revenue Law Group will notify all authorized parties of the resolution of the dispute.

 My case has settled.
 Is there a process for requesting a compromise or waiver of a VA subrogation (reimbursement) claim?

-To request a compromise or waiver of a VA subrogation claim when there is not enough money from settlement/judgment to satisfy all claims, provide the following information to Collections National Practice Group team member identified in VA’s notice of claim so that VA may ensure there is an equitable distribution of proceeds.
+To request a compromise or waiver of a VA subrogation claim when there is not enough money from settlement/judgment to satisfy all claims, provide the following information to Revenue Law Group team member identified in VA’s notice of claim so that VA may ensure there is an equitable distribution of proceeds.

 · Amount of settlement